Panasonic L10 vs Sony A6300

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC- L10 and Sony Alpha A6300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the L10 does not offer wifi capability.
+In contrast, the L10 does not provide wifi capability.

 Both the L10 and the A6300 have been discontinued, but can regularly be found used on eBay.
 The A6300 was replaced by the Sony A6500, while the L10 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.